E-A-Griffin/nfac/README.md

 <p align="center">
         <img width="389" height="155" src="https://github.com/E-A-Griffin/DFAC/blob/master/NFA-Logo.png">
  </p>
-Application built in Clojure using the Quil library for constructing Deterministic Finite Automata and testing input strings for membership in the language described by the user's automaton.
+Application built in Clojure using the Quil library for constructing Non-Deterministic Finite Automata and testing input strings for membership in the language described by the user's automaton.

 ## Usage